byuflowlab/GXBeam.jl/README.md

  - Accurately models arbitrary systems of interconnected highly flexible composite beams.
     - Captures all geometric nonlinearities due to large deflections and rotations
     - Capable of using the full 6x6 Timoshenko beam stiffness matrix
-    - Calculates section compliance and inertia matrices using 2D finite element analysis
+    - Calculates cross section compliance and inertia matrices using 2D finite element analysis
     - Singularity-free rotational deflections of any magnitude using only 3 rotational parameters
  - Models arbitrary time-varying distributed forces/moments on beam elements using:
     - Dead forces/moments (which do not rotate as the beam element rotates)